caralinebruz/ai_constraint_satisfaction/README.md

-# ai_colormap
+# AI Constraint Satisfaction

+Artificial Intelligence class lab 2

-Colors an input graph using a minimum number of colors [1-4].
+Coloring of an input graph using a (given) minimum number of colors [1-4]

 ## ABOUT

+This code determines color assignment of nodes in a graph based on the rule that no two adjacent edges should share a color.

 This code works as a single step to convert the input graph into CNF clauses and then performs DPLL resolution on the constraints.
 Only a single command performs all steps.

+This code does not include the algorithm for computing the minimum number of colors required for the given graph input.
+It only colors the graph based on adjacent bordering rules.

 ## EXECUTION